 Five Ways to Compute the Relative Value of a UK Pound Amount, 1270 to Present

-This calculator performs such computations for amounts in U.K. currency.
-The technique is as follows.
-(1) select a general measure of price, income, or output, and (2) multiply the money amount by the desired-year/original-year ratio of the measure.
+This comparator performs such computations for amounts in U.K. currency.
+The technique is as follows: (1) select a general measure of price, income, or output, and (2) multiply the money amount by the desired-year/original-year ratio of the measure.
 The resulting, "updated", monetary amount may be termed the "relative value" of the original amount.

 The measure often used is the price of a "bundle" of goods and services that a representative group of consumers buys or earns.
 In the U.K. that measure is usually taken to be the "retail price index" (RPI), which corresponds to what is called the "consumer price index" in other countries.

 However, there are problems with the RPI as a measure.
 One problem is that the bundle changes over time.
 For example, carriages are replaced with automobiles, and new goods and services are created (such as personal computers, cellular phones, and heart transplants).
-Another problem is that the RPI is oriented solely to households, and so omits attention to business investment or government expenditure.
+Another problem is that the RPI is oriented solely to what is purchased by households and omits business investments or government expenditures.
 Perhaps most important, the context of the monetary amount may lead to a measure preferable to the RPI.
 It is a fair statement that the RPI is used far too often without consideration of its consequences.

 Prior to February 15, 1971 ("Decimal day," or "D-day"), monetary

 amounts in the U.K. were expressed as pounds (£), shillings